yamb1254/Microsoft-Home-Assignment/README.md

 - Service A: Fetches and displays the Bitcoin price and its 10-minute average.
 - Service B: A simple hello-world-style service returning "Hello Microsoft!"

+ The domain that are running now : http://yam-assignment-m.chickenkiller.com/service-A or http://yam-assignment-m.chickenkiller.com/service-B

 ## **Table of Contents**
 - [Overview](#overview)